swetachaudhary12/Pi42-Assignment/README.md

 Deployment
-The application is deployed on Netlify and can be accessed at: TBA
+The application is deployed on Netlify and can be accessed at: [Click to open](https://pi42sweta.vercel.app/)

 Contact information:
 Sweta Kumari